HimanshuSardana/assignments/image_processing/lab_manual/output.typ

 ]
 #align(center)[#image("images/cell_11.png", width: 80%)]
 #question(
-  "11",
+  "9",
-  [WAP to match the histogram of the input image with that of reference image using histogram matching technique], )
+  [Write a program to match the histogram of the input image with that of reference image using histogram matching technique], )

 #solution()[```python